reach-sh/reach-lang/docs/dev/src/workshop/trust-fund/index.md

 ## {#workshop-trust-fund-ii} Interaction Introduction

-Next, we need to insert the appropriate calls to `{!reach} interact`.
+Next, we need to insert the appropriate calls to `{!rsh} interact`.
 In this case, our program is very simple and we expect you'll do a great job without further discussion.
-However, if you want to simplify things, you might like to use `{!reach} each` to signal to all the parties that the account is funded, rather than duplicating the interaction code over and over.
+However, if you want to simplify things, you might like to use `{!rsh} each` to signal to all the parties that the account is funded, rather than duplicating the interaction code over and over.

 **Insert `interact` calls to the frontend into the program.**